Wednesday, 20 August 2025

 Client tools

-Redhat core os iso file to boot
+Redhat core os boot iso file to boot

 Rhcos*.io

-Redhat core os raw.gz file
+Actual Redhat core OS raw.gz file

 Rhcos*.raw.gz